 The second claim is simply wrong.
 Far from assuming that the failure would lead to a total collapse, Drs.
-Bazant and Zhou provide the calculations demonstrating that it would, as I have summarized above.
+Bazant and Zhou provide the calculations demonstrating that it would, as summarized above.
 Hoffman's complaints are incorrect and simply do not refute Bazant & Zhou's hypothesis.

-There are also a handful of disputing viewpoints produced by the Truth Movement appearing in other, similarly unscientific forums, such as the whitepaper produced by Gordon Ross [64] which Dr. Griffin cites beginning on page 168.
-Ross's whitepaper appears in the "Journal of 9/11 Studies" mentioned previously, which as we have mentioned before is not a peer-reviewed journal of any kind.
+There are also a handful of disputing viewpoints produced by the Truth Movement appearing in other, similarly unscientific forums, such as the whitepaper produced by Gordon Ross [66] which Dr. Griffin cites beginning on page 168.
+Ross's whitepaper appears in the "Journal of 9/11 Studies" considered previously, which as we have mentioned before is not a peer-reviewed journal of any kind.
 Since Ross's whitepaper has not been peer-reviewed, it does not warrant a published response.
-There have, however, been several informal responses [65] [66] revealing the flaws in his reasoning:
+There have, however, been several informal responses [67] [68] revealing the flaws in his reasoning:

-- Ross does not consider buckling in his model, but instead assumes columns compress to failure, overestimating the energy needed to destroy each floor. - Because Ross does not consider buckling, he assumes the complete lower structure of the building is able to absorb momentum like a giant spring, with dozens of lower floors compressing at the initial impact video shows that if this effect took place at all, it is limited to only a few floors, and much less absorption.
+- Ross does not consider buckling in his model, but instead assumes columns compress to failure, overestimating the energy needed to destroy each floor. - Because Ross does not consider buckling, he assumes the complete lower structure of the building is able to absorb momentum like a giant spring, with dozens of lower floors compressing at the initial impact video shows that if this effect took place at all, it is limited to only a few floors, and much less absorption. - Ross assumes the concrete in each floor must be completely crumbled to dust before collapse can proceed, rather than allowing concrete to remain largely intact and crumbling as part of its fall, or spalling as a result of fire.
+While Ross has backtracked from this position in revisions and other writings, he now merely notes that the pulverization energy sink is negligible compared to his enormous multiple-floor absorption assumption, rather than accepting that concrete destruction at this stage is totally unnecessary and should not be included at all.

-- Ross assumes the concrete in each floor must be completely crumbled to dust before collapse can proceed, rather than allowing concrete to remain largely intact and crumbling as part of its fall. - Ross assumes the upper and lower floors absorb energy equally on impact, which while possible, is highly optimistic. - Ross does not take into account that the second floor to collapse would be within the impact and fire zone, and would be substantially weaker than an undamaged floor even accepting all of Ross's other dubious assumptions, the collapse of two floors rather than one leads to a progressive collapse in Ross's own model.
+- Ross assumes the upper and lower floors absorb energy equally on impact, which while possible, is highly optimistic. - Ross does not take into account that the second floor to collapse would be within the impact and fire zone, and would be substantially weaker than an undamaged floor even accepting all of Ross's other dubious assumptions, the collapse of two floors rather than one leads to a progressive collapse in Ross's own model.